+We established a Diversity, Inclusion & Belonging Steering Committee in 2019 which was updated in 2021, following the Acquisition, to comprise of leaders from both the legacy ICON and PRA organizations to guide us in our journey to become a more inclusive workplace where all employees feel they can be themselves and deliver their best work.
 We believe in a workplace culture that embraces diverse perspectives and empowers our team members to grow - at work, at home and in their communities.
 The key areas of focus for our diversity, inclusion, and belonging agenda include talent management, country-level inclusion policies, rewards, training, and communications.